BeWaterMyFriend7/Marp-Theme-UCAS/README.md

 # Marp-Theme-UCAS
 These are two [Marp](https://github.com/marp-team/marp) themes designed for students of UCAS.

-if you want to use it , I strongly recommend that you check the generated pdf file first.
+If you want to use it , I strongly recommend that you check the generated pdf file first.

 More details ，click [here](https://mdnice.com/writing/9cb2de742bed48d0b131e35d653515f2)

+How to customize a Marp theme, click [here](https://zhuanlan.zhihu.com/p/449668027)
 ## File structure

 ```bash